steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-squash-workflow.md

 By default, it's showing a file-level view: we have our one file, and the `( )` indicates that we haven't selected to include this.
-We could do so by hitting space, and that will fill the parenthesis in with an x:
+We could do so by hitting space, and that will fill the parenthesis in with a ● (screenshot outdated and shows an x):

 ![same shot but with the box checked](../images/jj-squash-02.png)